OpenAPITools/openapi-generator/docs/usage.md

             remotely.
 Pass in a URL-encoded string of name:header with a comma separating multiple values

-        --additional-properties <additional properties>
-            sets additional properties that can be referenced by the mustache templates in the format of name=value,name=value.
-You can also have multiple occurrences of this option.

         --api-package <api package>
             package for generated api classes

         --artifact-id <artifact id>
-            artifactId in generated pom.xml
+            artifactId in generated pom.xml.
+This also becomes part of the generated library's filename

         --artifact-version <artifact version>
-            artifact version in generated pom.xml
+            artifact version in generated pom.xml.
+This also becomes part of the generated library's filename

         -c <configuration file>, --config <configuration file>
             Path to configuration file configuration file.
 It can be json or